 London-based photographer Gueorgui Tcherednitchenko created a memorable website using a grid-based layout that shows off a wide selection of his work.
 “As primarily a portrait photographer, the main challenge for me was deciding on how to present the first impression of my work, so the choice of a template was very important,” he says.
 “I decided on a template showing photos in a grid view by default, but offering a carousel style navigation once the user has clicked on an image.
 This gives the visitors an opportunity to get an overview of my work, and decide for themselves which images they’re interested in seeing up close.”

-Documentary photographer Kathryn E. Harrison, who is currently an MFA candidate at Yale, chose a layout with one image per page because it reminded her of an analog viewing experience.
+Documentary photographer Kathryn E. Harrison, who is currently an MFA candidate at Yale, chose a website template with one image per page because it reminded her of an analog viewing experience.
 “Format’s Offset theme has been the most effective for my work because of how organized and user-friendly it is,” she says.
 “With this theme I can focus the viewer’s attention on one image at a time, similar to viewing a book.
 This theme keeps my social media icons upfront, which is crucial for sharing my work and keeping followers updated.”

 UK fashion photographer Lottie Bea Spencer, who’s shot for clients like Nike and Dazed, created a website with a fun, collage-inspired layout that matches the creative aesthetic of her work.
 “I wanted to create a website which felt playful and reflective of the images I make,” she says.
 “Format’s existing themes are a great place to start as everything is already there set up for you.”